 Lifestyle Habits that Improve Growth Hormone

-Another factor related to inadequate GH levels is stress.
-It has numerous negative effects.
-Stress not only has devastating effects on your emotional health but disrupts bodily functions and systems.
+Stress is a factor related to inadequate GH levels.
+The negative effects of stress are vast.
+It devastates your emotional health and disrupts bodily functions and systems.
 Additionally, it affects the production of growth hormone and many others.

-Fasting, or refrain from eating, has huge benefits.
-It helps to lose weight, decrease inflammation (which is associated with chronic disease), improve blood sugar and cholesterol levels, and great for heart and brain health, as well as for longevity.
+Fasting, or refraining from eating, has huge benefits.
+It helps to lose weight, decreases inflammation (which is associated with chronic disease), improves blood sugar and cholesterol levels, and is great for heart and brain health, as well as longevity.
 Fasting has even produced great results in delaying tumor growth in animals.
-Furthermore, fasting enhances GH secretion.
+Furthermore, research shows that fasting enhances GH secretion.

 HEALTHY HABITS BEFORE BEDTIME

 Since sleep is directly related to GH, it’s wise to instill habits that facilitate deep sleep.
 Eating can spike insulin levels which disrupts sleep patterns as well as the release of GH.
 This is why you should avoid food right before bedtime.

 At the same time, sleeping with the phone, computer, or TV on disrupts circadian rhythms.
 Heavy alcohol and drug use disturb your sleeping cycles too.
 Try to eat at least 2 hours before you go to sleep and turn off the electronics in your bedroom.

 Now that you understand the types of training that increase the release of GH into your system, it’s time to address your diet.
 The food you consume plays another vital role in your hormonal system.
 But it’s not only about what you consume, it’s also about what you remove from your diet.